triton-inference-server/tutorials/Feature_Guide/Data_Pipelines/README.md

 ]
 ```

 **Note**: For a regular `onnx`, `torchscript`, `tensorflow` or any other model, we just need to define the input and output layers in `config.pbtxt`.
-The interaction with the ensemble and the client will remain the same.
+The interaction between the ensemble and the client will remain the same.
 If you are unsure about the layers, dimensions and datatypes for your model, you can use tools like [Netron](https://netron.app/) or [Polygraphy](https://github.com/NVIDIA/TensorRT/tree/main/tools/Polygraphy) to get the required information.

 The second model in this example is identical to the one above.
 We will use that model for showcasing the data flow in a [model ensemble](https://github.com/triton-inference-server/server/blob/main/docs/user_guide/architecture.md#ensemble-models).
 If you have already referred [Part-5 of the conceptual guide](https://github.com/triton-inference-server/tutorials/tree/main/Conceptual_Guide/Part_5-Model_Ensembles), then the following explanation of the ensembles might seem familiar.

 With the model setup discussed, let's discuss setting up an ensemble.
-Ensembles are used to build pipelines which two or more models.
-The benifit of using an ensemble is that the Triton Inference Server handles all the tensor/memory movement required between two models.
+Ensembles are used to build pipelines with two or more models.
+The benefit of using an ensemble is that the Triton Inference Server handles all the tensor/memory movement required between two models.
 Additionally, users can define a model flow using simple configuration files.
-This feature is specially useful for situations where users are setting up multiple pipelines which have models which are common amongst them.
+This feature is especially useful for situations where users are setting up multiple pipelines with some common models shared among them.

-We will discuss the structure of the model repository a bit later, first, let us now jump into the configuration for the ensemble.
-Since the flow is the same for all tensors, for the purposes for explanation, let's just focus on the input string.
-The full configuration for the same looks something like below:
+We will discuss the structure of the model repository a bit later.
+Let's jump into the configuration for the ensemble.

+Since the flow is the same for all tensors, let's focus on the input string.
+The full configuration for the ensemble model looks something like below:

 ```
 name: "ensemble_model"